PM lists 2013 issues crucial to next election.

 Mr Key says that on Tuesday he will speak to his preferred choice to replace Lockwood Smith as Parliament's Speaker.

 That will then pave the way for a change in ministerial posts.

 "There are some changes, and there are changes brought about - in part - because of the vacating of the Speaker's role.

 "That gives me the opportunity for one or two things.
 When you set off one piece it triggers a number of others.

 "There's not no movement, but I wouldn't describe it as hugely significant," Mr Key says.

 Primary Industries Minister David Carter is widely expected to get the Speaker's job although John Key would not confirm that on Sunday.

-Next story in Political: NZ willing to spend more on ice drill programme
+Next story in Politics: NZ willing to spend more on ice drill programme

 Copyright © 2013, Radio New Zealand